-Western Canadian hopper-car shipments increased by a mere 0.9% in the first six months of the 2010-11 crop year, to 13.7 million tonnes from 13.6 million tonnes.
-This gain stood in contrast to a 13.1% decline in grain production and a 9.0% reduction in the overall grain supply.
+Western Canadian hopper-car shipments decreased by 1.2% in the first nine months of the 2010-11 crop year, to 19.9 million tonnes from 20.2 million tonnes.
+This reduction proved noticeably less than either the 10.8% decline in grain production or the 7.1% decrease in the overall grain supply.

-The result was largely shaped by a 571,300-tonne increase in shipments from Alberta, which rose by 13.8% to 4.7 million tonnes, and effectively counteracted the reductions posted by the other producing provinces.
-The most significant of these was in Saskatchewan, where shipments fell by 330,400 tonnes, or 4.5%, to 7.0 million tonnes.
-With a 4.6% reduction in volume, shipments from Manitoba declined by a noticeably lesser 90,600 tonnes, to 1.9 million tonnes.
-British Columbia shipped a total of 155,800 tonnes during this period, some 32,600 tonnes less than that posted a year earlier.
+This result was largely shaped by reduced shipments from most producing provinces.
+The most sizable of these reductions was posted by Saskatchewan, where shipments fell by 1.1 million tonnes, or 10.1%, to 9.7 million tonnes.
+Despite a corresponding 10.1% reduction in volume, shipments from Manitoba declined by a noticeably lesser 272,800 tonnes, to 2.4 million tonnes.
+British Columbia followed suit, shipping a total of 229,300 tonnes during this period, some 20,600 tonnes less than that posted a year earlier.
+Even so, an 18.1% increase in shipments from Alberta did much to counteract these losses, with an incremental gain of 1.2 million tonnes raising the province's originations to 7.5 million tonnes.
 [Tables 2B-3 through 2B-5]